OuhscBbmc/data-science-practices-1/ch-workstation.md

 ### RStudio

 [RStudio Desktop](http://www.rstudio.com/ide/download/desktop) is the IDE (integrated design interface) that you'll use to interact with R, GitHub, Markdown, and LaTeX.
-Updates can be checked easily through the menus `Help` -> `Check for updates`.   {added Sept 2012}
+Updates can be checked easily through the menus `Help` -> `Check for updates`.

 ### Installing R Packages